httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 This document uses the Augmented BNF defined in [RFC5234] and updated by [RFC7405].

+This document uses the following terminology from {{Section 3 of !STRUCTURED-FIELDS=RFC8941}} to specify syntax and parsing:
-This document uses the Boolean, Byte Sequence, Dictionary, Integer and List types from
+Boolean, Byte Sequence, Dictionary, Integer, and List.
-{{!STRUCTURED-FIELDS=RFC8941}} along with
-the sf-dictionary and sf-list ABNF rules.

 The definitions "representation", "selected representation", "representation data", "representation metadata", "user agent" and "content" in this document are to be